HEAPr: Hessian-based Efficient Atomic Expert Pruning in Output Space: Method

 \subsection{Atomic Expert in Mixture-of-Experts.}

 The MoE architecture has been widely adopted in LLMs as a replacement for the dense feed-forward network layer, which effectively increases the model capacity while reducing the number of activated parameters.
-Formally, given an input token representation $\mathbf{x} \in \mathbb{R}^{d_{\text{model}}}$, the MoE output is defined as:
+Formally, given an input token representation $\mathbf{x} \in \mathbb{R}^{d_{\text{model}}}$, the output of the MoE layer with $N_{\text{exp}}$ experts is defined as:

-where $\bm{W}^{\mathrm{gate}} \in \mathbb{R}^{E \times d_{\text{model}}}$ produces router scores and $\operatorname{Top}\text{-}\kappa(\cdot)$ denotes the router function that selects the top-$\kappa$ experts.
+where $\bm{W}^{\mathrm{gate}} \in \mathbb{R}^{N_{\text{exp}} \times d_{\text{model}}}$ produces router scores and $\operatorname{Top}\text{-}\kappa(\cdot)$ denotes the router function that selects the top-$\kappa$ experts.
 Each expert $E_i(\cdot)$ is a gated feed-forward block:

 where $\bm{W}_i^{\mathrm{up}}, \bm{W}_i^{\mathrm{gate}} \in \mathbb{R}^{d_{\text{inter}} \times d_{\text{model}}}$, $\bm{W}_i^{\mathrm{down}} \in \mathbb{R}^{d_{\text{model}} \times d_{\text{inter}}}$, $\odot$ denotes the Hadamard product, and $\operatorname{SiLU}(\cdot)$ is the SiLU activation.
 Within each expert, computations can be decomposed into atomic experts.
 Let $\mathbf{w}_{i,j}^{\mathrm{up}}$ and $\mathbf{w}_{i,j}^{\mathrm{gate}}$ denote the $j$-th rows of $\bm{W}_i^{\mathrm{up}}$ and $\bm{W}_i^{\mathrm{gate}}$, respectively, and let $\mathbf{w}_{i,j}^{\mathrm{down}}$ denote the $j$-th column of $\bm{W}_i^{\mathrm{down}}$.
 Then the $j$-th atomic expert of the $i$-th expert is